littlehorse-enterprises/lh-quickstart-dotnet/README.md

 # Next Steps

-If you've made it this far, then it's time you become a full-fledged LittleHorse Knight!
+If you've made it this far, then it's time you became a full-fledged LittleHorse Knight!

 Visit our [docs](https://littlehorse.io/docs) or learn more about LittleHorse [here](https://littlehorse.io/learn).